-Residual heat from Shell’s refinery in Rotterdam will heat some 16,000 households in the city
+Residual heat from a refinery in Rotterdam will heat some 16,000 households in the city

-The construction works to build an installation that would capture residual heat and connect it to the existing heat network began in 2017 and the first supplies are expected to start in early 2018.
+The construction works to build an installation that would capture residual heat and connect it to the existing heat network began in 2017 and the first supplies started in September 2018.
 The use of residual heat will help reduce the CO2 emissions of this area by 35.000 ton per year.

 Click here to read more about this project (in Dutch).